What's All This Then?

 Once again, our Field Notes was the title sponsor of The Morning News Tournament of Books.
 If you're not familiar with the ToB, you'll want to read this Brief History of the Tournament of Books, by Angela Chen.
 "You can't kill the Rooster"

 We've made a small batch of special manila-kraft Memo Books, with the ToB mascot on the cover and a checklist of the tournament books on the inside.
 Buy one of these for $3 and we'll add $3 of our own, and then donate $6 to 826 National, a seven-chapter network that provides under-resourced students, ages 6-18 with opportunities to explore their creativity and improve their writing skills.
-In 2017, we raised over $8600 for 826.
-Together let's do a lot better this year!
+This year, we raised over $10,000 for 826.
+You guys rock.

 We've long-admired the dynamism of a mural that is hangs on the north side of the Wicker Park Bucktown Chamber of Commerce, on Ashland Avenue.
 Once we renovated and moved into our new studio space, we decided to track down who was responsible, with the idea of doing something similar for our main work space.
 The artists, Gwendolyn Zabicki and Kent Smith, were up for the idea, and also for us filming them painting the 12' x 8', 3-panel artwork.
 Thanks a million to them.

 We're proud of the short film (spot?) we made for a product partnership with the unstoppable Bellroy from Australia.
 Check out the new Everyday Inspiration, custom, compact leather cover.